Skip to content

 429 Rate Limit Exceeded

 You’ve exceeded your plan’s webhook rate limit.
-Wait 60 seconds or upgrade your plan for higher limits.
+Wait 60 seconds for the per-minute limit to reset, or upgrade your plan for higher limits.

 413 Payload Too Large